ohmorecacti/voronoi_math/README.md

 Below contains the data tables for the randomly selected points.

+Please refer to the "Code" section to view the tables in proper format.

 Test 1
                          Condo  Predicted Price  Actual Price      % diff 0                 SOUTHAVEN II      1235.705747   1210.105263    2.115558